ledgerloops/jerboa/README.md

 ```
 This will take roughly 6 minutes, depending on your laptop.
 Taking into account that this simulates the entire network of about 7,000 nodes over 18 months, we believe this processing time to be acceptable.

+The output will also show that 30726 transfers between 7154 participants triggered an average of 9.19 messages each, which we think is an acceptable number in terms of bandwidth requirements (these messages are all roughly 64 bytes long).

 ```
 cd ../strategy-pit
 npm run build